shlegelal/go-debugger-sandbox/README.md

 - **crossChannelDeadlock.go**

-  A classic deadlock example: two goroutines (one of which is main) lock each other waiting on two channels.
+  Two goroutines (one of which is main) lock each other waiting on two channels.

+  _**Go**_ detects this at runtime.

+- **mutexSelfLock.go**

+  A classic deadlock example: main goroutine locks itself by locking a non-recursive mutex twice in a row.
+-
   _**Go**_ detects this at runtime.

 - **crossMutexDeadlock.go**